mmistakes/minimal-mistakes/_posts/2022-06-10-slick-intro.md

   db.run(moviesQuery)
 }
 ```

+The implicit _GetResult_ informs Slick on how to map the results of a plain query to required case class. _GetResult_ takes a lambda, which has the _ResultSet_ from the query.
+We need to provide the datatypes of the result fields.
+If we use `<<`, Slick will try to infer the type based on the mapped case class fields.

 ### 5.2.
 Transactional Queries
 When we have multiple queries that modifies the database table, it is always advisable to use transactions.
 It will ensure that the modifications happen atomically.
 We can combine multiple queries in Slick using _DBIO.seq_.